Medically reviewed by Kristin Hall, FNP

-In one, men who used finasteride over a period of two years experienced a significant increase in hair count in the crown — an area that’s often affected by male pattern baldness.
+In one study published in the Journal of the American Academy of Dermatology, men who used finasteride over a period of two years experienced a significant increase in hair count in the crown — an area that’s often affected by male pattern baldness.

 We offer finasteride online, following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate.

 While science-based medications like minoxidil and finasteride will have the biggest impact on your hair growth, the right nutritional habits can also help you to grow thick, healthy hair.
 Try to: